monozukuri-ai/ezdwg/docs/index.md

 [![PyPI version](https://badge.fury.io/py/ezdwg.svg)](https://badge.fury.io/py/ezdwg)
 [![GitHub](https://img.shields.io/github/license/monozukuri-ai/ezdwg)](https://github.com/monozukuri-ai/ezdwg)

-**Minimal DWG (R14–R2018 / AC1014–AC1032) reader with a Python API inspired by ezdxf.**
+**DWG (R14–R2018 / AC1014–AC1032) reader with a Python API inspired by ezdxf.**

-ezdwg is a DWG parser with a Rust core exposed to Python via PyO3.
+ezdwg is a read-focused DWG parser with a Rust core exposed to Python via PyO3.
 It provides a simple, friendly API for extracting geometry, text, dimensions, and other entities from DWG files, and includes a native AC1015 writer for basic entities.

 ## Key Features